 Don’t worry if you left your sea kayak at home!
 Providing you have a qualified team member, you can hire all the gear at Sea Kayaking Isle of Wight.

 Newton National Nature Reserve’s remote location is rich in wildlife, and none more so than resident and migratory birds.
 Birdwatchers can use three National Trust bird hides that overlook the estuary.

-You don’t to be a serious twitcher to enjoy watching birds at Newtown, however.
+However, you don’t have to be a serious twitcher to enjoy watching birds at Newtown.
 Knowledgeable volunteer guides are on hand to help you identify what you see.

 The Trust’s estuary and town walk is also a splendid way to enjoy nature, wildlife and the area’s history.
-Visit Newtown Old Town Hall and learn about the town hall, with no town then head to the estuary to continue onwards through quiet country lanes.
+Visit Newtown Old Town Hall and learn about the town hall; with no town, head to the estuary to continue onwards through quiet country lanes.